Skip to main content

 Conditions Governing Use

-Permission to publish from the Harry P. Girard Music Manuscripts must be obtained from the Woodson Research Center, Fondren Library, Rice University.
+Permission to publish from the Harry P. Girard Music Manuscript must be obtained from the Woodson Research Center, Fondren Library, Rice University.

 Biographical / Historical